magnusbauer/RFDiffusion2_all_the_code/README.md

 `hostname -I`

 Then run:
-`/software/containers/users/dtischer/rf_diffusion_aa.sif rf_diffusion/dev/show_bench.py --clear=True 'DATE/*.pdb' --pymol_url=http://HOSTNAME:9123`
+`/software/containers/users/dtischer/rf_diffusion_aa.sif rf_diffusion/dev/show_bench.py --clear=True 'OUTDIR/*.pdb' --pymol_url=http://HOSTNAME:9123`

-You should see an enzyme like this render in your pymol session:
+You should see multiple designs (such as this enzyme design) render in your pymol session:
 ![retroaldolase_demo](images/demo_output_retroaldolase.png)

 To render some of the nice colors, you may need to add the files in `pymol_config` to your `.pymolrc`

+## Running inference (OUTSIDE OF DIGS)
+To run a simple pipeline with no mpnn/scoring for the tip atom case:

+`/software/containers/users/dtischer/rf_diffusion_aa.sif rf_diffusion/benchmark/pipeline.py --config-name=retroaldolase_demo_nodigs`